microservices-kata/petstore-materials/InfrastructureSetup.md

 ```
 $ docker run -dt --name jenkins \
+         -v /opt/jenkins_data:/var/jenkins_home \
          --network=host \
          --restart always \
          -e JENKINS_OPTS="--httpPort=8000" \
          jenkinsci/jenkins
 ```

+> For Mac docker user: <br>
-You may also want to add `-v /opt/jenkins_data:/var/jenkins_home` parameter to expose the data folder to host via container volumn.
+> You may have to change `-v /opt/jenkins_data:/var/jenkins_home` parameter to something like `-v ${HOME}/jenkins_data:/var/jenkins_home` to avoid the permission issue, or you could follow [the docs](https://docs.docker.com/docker-for-mac/troubleshoot/#volume-mounting-requires-file-sharing-for-any-project-directories-outside-of-users) to allow docker to mount in the `/opt` folder.

 Jenkins will listen on `8000` port of the host.

 Prepare a machine with `java`, `maven`, `docker` and `git` installed, then add it to jenkins as a slave node with tag `microservice`.